 – What new protocols and procedures need to be specified to enable open networking value added service (VAS)?

-– What new protocols and procedures need to be specified in BNG for bearing multi-services?
+– What new protocols and procedures need to be specified in border network gateway for bearing multi-services?

+– What new protocols and procedures need to be specified to enable the AI-assisted network management and resource orchestration among multiple border network gateways?

+What new data model, protocol and interaction process to be specified to enable the AI decision entities acquiring the real-time status data from border network gateways?

 Tasks